drtwej/sql1/sqll.md

 ```

-SELECT name FROM pizzeria
+SELECT pizzeria.name FROM pizzeria
-WHERE id NOT IN
+WHERE pizzeria.id  IN
 (SELECT pizzeria_id FROM person_visits);

 ```